emsifa/evo/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/emsifa/evo.svg?style=flat-square)](https://packagist.org/packages/emsifa/evo)

 ---

-Laravel Evo is package to change the way you write Laravel app into something like this:
+Laravel Evo is a package that leverages PHP 8 features.
+It change the way you write Laravel app into something like this:

 ```php
 #[RoutePrefix('users')]